 |Effective Date:||Expiration Date:||Chapters:|

-|Paid Family Leave Benefit|
+|Paid Family and Medical Leave Program|

 |Applying for Leave|

 The District of Columbia government provides its employees with paid leave to address both planned and unplanned life events without risking their financial well-being.
 Eligible employees may access up to 8 weeks of Paid Family and Medical leave in a 12-month period for qualifying reasons.
 This issuance provides guidance on employee eligibility and the procedures for accessing these benefits, as well as on the Paid Family and Medical Leave Bank and procedures for using this leave.

 The District government offers eligible employees up to 8 weeks of Paid Family and Medical Leave (PFML) to care for a family member or to welcome a new family member.
 Now, eligible employees may also use up to 2 weeks to care for their own serious health condition, within a 12-month period following a qualifying event.

 The amount of time provided for family or medical leave depends on the nature of the health condition.
 Time available is determined by the International Classification of Diseases, Tenth Revision (ICD-10) or subsequent revisions by the World Health Organization, along with the healthcare provider’s assessment.
 Employees may use their PFML benefit to address eligible events within 12 months after experiencing the qualifying event.